- Heating Systems

 Deciding Which Heating Unit Is Best for You

-The best heating system for your Oklahoma or Texas home largely depends on your circumstances.
+The best heating system for your Oklahoma home largely depends on your circumstances.
 If you have access to natural gas or recently installed a new air conditioner, for example, a furnace may be the best option for you.

 If there are no natural gas lines leading to your home or you also need to replace your air conditioner, a heat pump may be the way to go.
 A heat pump is also a great option to consider if you place high priority on energy efficiency, lower utility bills, and a reduced carbon footprint.
 Ductless mini-splits are also an option to consider if your home lacks some ductwork or has areas that are difficult to keep comfortable.